Ankur-Soni-21/twitter_scraper/README.md

 ## Note

 The `server.py`, `index.html`, and `twitter_scraper.js` files are placeholders and are not correctly connected.
 The Flask server and frontend components are not fully implemented due to lack of knowledge of Flask.
-If you have expertise in Flask, contributions to improve this aspect of the project are highly appreciated.

 ## Overview